 Since the mid-century modern architectural movement of the ’50s and ’60s, our desire for bigger windows and an uninhibited view continues to grow.
-It’s not surprising considering that the window provides its own type of art, framing the view outside and highlighting the beauty of nature.
+It’s not surprising, considering that the window provides a special type of art, framing the view outside and highlighting the beauty of nature.

 Roller shades are the perfect treatment to achieve this look by seamlessly blending into the window and becoming a part of the architecture.
-Their slim profile and minimal, modern design make them the ideal choice for rooms that require a treatment that adds to the décor but doesn’t draw attention away from the view.
+Their slim profile and minimal, modern design make them the ideal choice for rooms that require a treatment that enhances to the décor, but doesn’t draw attention away from the view.

 Utilizing an all-white design concept is perfect for a clean, minimal look to allow the outside to shine.
-A white roller doesn’t have to be plain and basic, although that option works as well.
+However, a white roller doesn’t have to be plain and basic, although that option works as well.
 Consider texture or a tone-on-tone pattern to add detail and interest to this minimal statement.
+Our Blindsgalore private label choices are bound to cheer up any mood.

-Opting for a decorative valance will enhance the architectural detail in the room while maintaining minimum impact.
+Opting for a decorative valance will further enhance the architectural detail in the room while maintaining minimum impact.
 To create a softer look, elect a fabric valance to dress the window and infuse a design element that is modern and chic.
 A utilitarian designed room is the perfect style for a minimum impact metal fascia or, for the true minimalist, no headrail or valance at all.
+After all, rolers are a “no frill” window treatment.

 It’s true that roller shades are ideal for casual applications, but I find myself using them for so many types of design and room styles beyond that.
 This shade archetype has such flexibility and is so chameleon-like in nature that it can find a home in almost any space.
 With its boldness of color and pattern, there are no breaks in the line to detract from the nominal statement of roller shades.